The Ireland Walking Guide

 Walking Kit

 Welcome to the first page in our brand new Walking Kit section.
-This section of the website is being set up to help you source the right clothing and equipment for upcoming walks in Ireland.
+This section of the website is being set up to help you source the right clothing and equipment for your upcoming walks in Ireland.
 From footwear to headwear, and everything in between, as well as all the other bits and pieces you're likely to need in your backpack.
-The outdoor brands listed on this page can together meet all your walking clothing and equipment needs.
-In addition, we have listed some brands who specialise in non-walk-specific products which you may also wish to carry while out walking or to power up your devices beforehand.

 We are currently in the process of developing a comprehensive new Walking Kit information and advice section, for which this page will function as a home page.
 Please refer back on a regular basis to see how the section is coming along, and keep an eye on social media for all the latest updates.